- About Us

 While some disagreements truly cannot be resolved without the intervention of a judge, you and your spouse may be on good enough terms to work through the terms of your divorce together.
 You can avoid the ordeal of going to court by opting for a collaborative divorce – otherwise known in California as collaborative law or collaborative practice.

-A California collaborative divorce is similar to mediation in a number of ways:
+A California collaborative divorce is similar to divorce mediation in a number of ways:

 However, collaborative divorce has several key differences compared to mediation: